alex-costea/datra/README.md

 - `and`, `or, `not` likewise
 - `+` also for text concatenation
 - `Int` \ `Int` is `Int`. if one of the operators is Float, it is Float
-## `!` evaluates a function
-- applying a map to a function does not ever automatically evaluate a function
-- note that this doesn't necessarily break the laziness. `a := f b!` will still wait for `a` itself to be evaluated
 ## `()` creates a map
 - maps have keys and values: `(identifier1 := 1, identifier2 := 2)`
 - they maintain their ordering, but it doesn't have semantic effect